 Isfahan, half of the world

-Isfahan is a beautiful and historical city in the hearth of Iran, this city became the capital of Iran in 16th century under the Safavid dynasty.
-Being the capital was an advantage for Isfahan and its people, since so many magnificent Persian-Islamic architectures has built in this era and today the city retains much of its glory, and this is the reason that Isfahan is called half of the world.
-The top priority of every tourist who travel to Iran is visiting Isfahan.
+Isfahan is a beautiful and historical city in the heart of Iran, this city became the capital of Iran in the 16th century under the Safavid dynasty.
+Being the capital was an advantage for Isfahan and its people since so many magnificent Persian-Islamic architectures have built in this era and today the city retains much of its glory, and this is the reason that Isfahan is called half of the world.
+The top priority of every tourist who travels to Iran is visiting Isfahan.
 Read more to know about Isfahan Travel Guide & Tourist Attractions

 Top 10 Tourist Attractions in Isfahan

 Isfahan embraces many historical and wonderful monuments mostly from Safavid dynasty.
 This city also has a beautiful nature.
 There are a lot of parks in the city surrounding the Zayandeh Rud river.
 And also, Sofe Mountain from top of which you will have the view of the whole city it is amazing especially at nights.
 Top historical sights of Isfahan are: